utk-281/nodeJS/README.md

 # List all files
 ls -la

-# Navigate to fs module
+# Navigate to HTTP module
-cd Node/Modules/Built\ In/fs
+cd Node/Modules/Built\ In/http
 ls

 # Return to root